alexljamin/portfolio-old/README.md

 4. Globally install [Gulp](http://gulpjs.com/) `npm install -g gulp`
 5. To initiate the project type `gulp` in terminal pointing to the project directory.

-*NOTE:*
+*NOTES:*
-In my config Browsersync runs on the port 8080, if this port is occupied by another application on your system change it accordingly for example to 8888.
+- In my config Browsersync runs on the port 8080, if this port is occupied by another application on your system change it accordingly for example to 8888.
+- Instead of folder named `dist` I have `docs` folder.
+The main reason behind this is that GitHub pages are only able to recognise content inside the folder explicitly named `docs`.
+If you're not planning to use GitHub pages then feel free to create your own folder structure in the forked repo.
+When renaming the folder structure don't forget to update your `gulpfile.js` with a relevant naming.

 ### Links you might find helpful
 - [Gulp for beginners on CSS-Tricks](https://css-tricks.com/gulp-for-beginners/)